Sheep and shearing can create many hazards for farm workers as sheep can be unpredictable and result in physical injury.

 Primary Industries Health and Safety Partnership

-Woolshed Safety: a practical guide (2016)
+Woolshed Safety: A practical guide (2016)

 |